The Levine Scholars Program has a four-step scholarship nomination/application process that includes the following:

 - Test scores, if submitted, will not be the primary reason for our decision; they are considered in context and as supplemental information.

-- Completion of a Levine Supplemental Scholarship Application: Once students have been nominated, they will receive an email directing them to the Levine Scholars Portal where they will find the supplemental scholarship application and essay questions.
-Students should complete Section A of the application immediately so that emails can be sent to those individuals who will be writing letters of recommendation.
+- Completion of a Levine Supplemental Scholarship Application: Once a student is nominated, they will receive an email directing them to the Levine Scholars Portal to find the supplemental scholarship application and essay questions.
+Students should complete Section A of the application immediately so that emails can be sent to those writing letters of recommendation.
 The entire supplemental application must be completed and submitted online by November 16.

 - Submission of Online Recommendations: Students can have up to three recommendations submitted on their behalf, but only two recommendations will be required.
 The first required recommendation should be from someone with direct knowledge of their academic potential and accomplishments; the second required recommendation should be from someone with direct knowledge of their commitment to community service and capacity for ethical leadership.
-The third, optional, the recommendation can be from anyone who has known the student in an academic or community setting.
+The third optional recommendation can be from anyone who has known the student in an academic or community setting.
 To better align the Levine scholarship application with other merit scholarship applications at UNC Charlotte, a recommendation from someone with direct knowledge of their academic potential and accomplishments is encouraged.
-Students will be asked to submit the names and email addresses of their two required recommenders and one optional recommender when completing the supplemental scholarship application.
-The recommenders will be sent an email immediately directing them to a link to the online recommendation form.
+When completing the supplemental scholarship application, students will be asked to submit the names and email addresses of their two required recommenders and one optional recommender.
+The recommenders will be emailed a link to the online recommendation form immediately.
 The recommendation submission deadline is November 16.